voltzmotors/gh-actions/nodejs/yarn-cache-node-modules/README.md

 - runner.os = the runner operational system (linux, macos and windows)
 - hash = the output of the function hashFiles, which consist of the yarn.lock hashed value
+- repository_name = not required but you can provide a different name to help you identify the cache of your repo

 It isn't necessary to change this values, except if your `yarn.lock` file is in a different place or if you really need to pass a diferent path to it.